-The Programme Leader is the operational manager of the degree.
-Your Programme Leader will provide you with details about the course and will answer any programme-related questions you have.
-Your Programme Leader is responsible for telling you about the University's assessment policies and procedures (which is also covered in this handbook) so that you know what the ground rules are.
-Your Programme Leader is committed to helping you get the most out of your studies and where appropriate, will liaise with your other tutors to make sure that they are aware of your needs and of how you are progressing in general.
+The programme leader is the operational manager of the programme.
+Your programme leader will provide you with details about the course and will answer any programme-related questions you have.
+Your programme leader is responsible for telling you about the University's assessment policies and procedures (covered in this handbook) so that you know what the ground rules are.
+Your programme leader is committed to helping you get the most out of your studies and, where appropriate, will liaise with your other tutors to make sure that they are aware of your needs and of how you are progressing in general.